avizmarlon/100DaysOfCodeChallenge/Journal/Day 1/thoughts.md

 </label>
 ```

-If the user selects the first option (Number 1), the submitted form data would be numbers=number1
+If the user selects the first option (Number 1), the submitted form data would be `numbers=number1`

-"numbers" is the value of the "name" attribute by which both buttons are associated by.
+`numbers` is the value of the `name` attribute by which both buttons are associated by.
-"number1" is the value of the "Value" attribute of the chosen option (Number 1).
+`number1` is the value of the `value` attribute of the chosen option (Number 1).

-If the chosen option doesn't have a "Value" attribute or it's empty, it will default to "on", which isn't meaningful; its as bad as naming a variable "Variable", and is bound to cause confusion in the future.
+If the chosen option doesn't have a `value` attribute or it's empty, it will default to `on`, which isn't meaningful; its as bad as naming a variable `variable = "this is a variable. lol`, and is bound to cause confusion in the future.

 --------------